RuolinZheng08/renpy-rhythm/README.md

 ### Adjust Difficulty Levels

 If you are looking for ways to implement different difficulty levels.
-The following variables may be of interes:
+The following variables may be of interest:

 - `RhythmGameDisplayable.note_offset` which affects `RhythmGameDisplayable.note_speed` computed as `note_speed = config.screen_height / note_offset`. `note_offset` is the total time in seconds it takes for a note to scroll vertically across the screen.
 Hence, a smaller `note_offest` results in a larger `note_speed` - faster moving notes - and increases the game's difficulty.
 - The `beatmap_stride` passed to the constructor of `RhythmGameDisplayable`.
 This must be a non-negative integer and defaults to 2.
 A smaller `beatmap_stride` like 1 will result in drastically more notes appearing on the screen, increasing the game's difficulty.